One of Utah’s most ambitious municipal broadband programs is facing serious subscribership and funding problems.

 Nevada legislators are considering an education reform that has garnered significant national attention: the Parent Trigger.

 The United States has increased its teaching force 250 percent since 1950, reducing teacher-student ratios from 1:22 to 1:15, but the expansion has not brought higher teacher quality.

 A Georgia legislator plans to propose an education reform that has garnered significant national attention: the Parent Trigger.

 With gasoline prices reaching all-time highs, some activists and politicians are attacking oil and gas companies for not fully developing the federal leases for energy production they hold, and the

-As Congress decides whether to allow the national capital gains tax rate to increase at the beginning of next year, states across the country are debating whether to change their own capital gains
+As Congress considers whether to allow the capital gains tax rate to increase at the beginning of 2013, states across the nation are debating whether to change their own capital gains tax rates.

 In the past few years members of Congress have proposed several bills to expand states’ ability to tax purchases made online and from mail-order catalogs.

 Several states either have begun transitioning away from franchise taxes or are considering repeal.
 A franchise tax is a state tax levied on businesses and partnerships chartered within a state.